manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 "Extracting and visualizing historical stock and revenue data for Tesla and GameStop."

 ## Table o
-- Question 1: Use yfinance to Extract Stock Data (Tesla)
+- Question 1: Use yfinance to Extract Stock Data (